spacetelescope/stcal/docs/stcal/tweakreg/description.rst

 Source Catalogs
 ---------------
-The input catalog must be in a format automatically recognized by :py:meth:`~astropy.table.Table.read`.
+The input catalog must be in a format automatically recognized by `~astropy.table.Table.read`.
 The catalog must contain either ``'x'`` and ``'y'`` or ``'xcentroid'`` and ``'ycentroid'`` columns which indicate source *image* coordinates (in pixels).
 Pixel coordinates are 0-indexed.
 An optional column in the catalog is the ``'weight'`` column,